Yaacov Agam

-Yaacov Agam (יעקב אגם; born 11 May 1928) is an Israeli sculptor and experimental artist widely known for his contributions to optical and kinetic art.
+Yaacov Agam (יעקב אגם; 11 May 1928 – 21 June 2026) was an Israeli sculptor and experimental artist widely known for his contributions to optical and kinetic art.
+In 2026, he received the Israel Prize for Visual Arts.

-Early life, family and education
+Biography

-Yaacov Gibstein (later Agam) was born in Mandate Palestine.
-His father, Yehoshua Gibstein, was a rabbi and a kabbalist.
+Yaacov Gibstein (later Agam) was born in Rishon LeZion, Mandatory Palestine to Yehoshua Gibstein and Kendel Yokheved Gibstein (née Powembrowski).
+His father was a rabbi and a kabbalist.
+Both parents originally hailed from Augustów, Russian Poland.

-Agam trained at the Bezalel Academy of Art and Design in Jerusalem, before moving to Zürich, Switzerland in 1949, where he studied under Johannes Itten (1888–1967) at the Kunstgewerbe Schule.
-He was influenced by the painter and sculptor Max Bill (1908–1994).
+As a child, Agam learned in heder.
+Agam trained at the Bezalel Academy of Art and Design in Jerusalem, where he was the student of Mordecai Ardon (1896–1992).
+In 1946, as an adolescent, he was arrested by British security forces as part of the Black Sabbath mass roundups, and spent several months in the Latrun detention camp.

-In 1951 Agam moved to Paris, France, where he still resides.
+In 1949, he relocated to Zurich, Switzerland, where he studied under Johannes Itten (1888–1967) at the Kunstgewerbe Schule.
+Agam was influenced by the painter and sculptor Max Bill (1908–1994).

-Agam's son Ron Agam (born 1958) was raised in Paris and Rehovot, Israel.
-He is also an artist, based in New York City.
+In 1951, Agam moved to Paris, France, where he resided for the next few decades.